aer0ss/aerofs/docs/customer-success/testing/private-cloud-manual-test-plan.md

 - Exit maintenance mode
 - Verify the appliance login page is displayed instead of maintenance mode page
 - Take a screenshot of this appliance's console

+#### Mobile Apps

+- Scan QR code, verify that file download to iOS and Android apps is successful when a new file is uploaded via web/desktop
+- Verify that file upload from outside the iOS app is successful and appears on desktop/web

 #### Pass 5